stevenhgs/rib-to-gpx-file-converter/README.md

 So this could mean that the values from index `7` to `10` represent the latitude and the values from index `11` to `14` represent the longitude.

-The first byte of the four bytes already seemed to represent the whole degree of a coordinate.
+The first byte of the four bytes already seems to represent the whole degree of a coordinate.
 For example, for the latitude, the value at index `7` is `46`, which is the whole degree of the expected latitude `46.126030`.
-After some searching it was found that the three other bytes represent the minutes.
+After some searching it was found that the three other bytes represent the minutes of the coordinate.
 The minutes could be calculated in the following manner for the latitude:

 ```python